hbowie/practopian-v3/commonplace-book/The Inner Life of the Artist.md

 Title:  The Inner Life of the Artist

-Tags:   Practopian, Reason to Rock, art, individuals
+Tags:   Reason to Rock, art, individuals

 Author: Edward Hopper